IncroyablePix/Trema/README.md

 - MinGW64     11.1.0
 - MSVC x64    19.16.27043.0

-I would personally recommend to use MSVC since it doesn't require to provide any extra .dll with deployed version but MinGW is fine too.
+I would personally recommend to use MSVC on Windows since it doesn't require to provide any extra .dll with deployed version but MinGW is fine too.

 ### Linux
 - g++